-Despite the rise of social media marketing through Facebook and Twitter, e-mail marketing is still strong.
-The great advantage of it is that it’s personal: people are willing to share their Facebook and Twitter profiles with almost anyone, but they won’t give their email to strangers easily.
-For this reason, effective email marketing is always personal.
+Despite the rise of social media marketing, e-mail marketing is still strong.
+The great advantage of email is that it’s personal and private: people are willing to share their Facebook and Twitter profiles with almost anyone, but they won’t give their email to strangers that easily.

-Here are some of the best practices for effective email marketing:
+Discover some of the best practices for effective email marketing.

 • Be friendly to be personal

-Put aside the formal tone when creating messages for your e-mail marketing.
-Yet try not to be annoyingly informal either.
+Put aside the formal tone when creating messages for your e-mail marketing campaign.
+But try not to be annoyingly informal either.
+Find the right balance.

 • Include a plain text message